 What is Feta and pesto chicken?

-Put simply, Feta and Pesto chicken is a wonder-dish.
-Chicken breasts are with a flavoursome mixture of salty feta cheese and fragrant basil pesto, wrapped in prosciutto and roasted to perfection in a tomato and white wine sauce.
+Put simply, Feta and Pesto Chicken is a wonder-dish.
+It’s made from chicken breasts, stuffed with a flavoursome mixture of salty feta cheese and fragrant basil pesto, wrapped in prosciutto and roasted to perfection in a tomato and white wine sauce.
 Heaven!

-How do i make sure my chicken breasts aren’t dry when they are cooked?
+How do I make sure my chicken breasts aren’t dry?

 The secret to keeping chicken breasts moist is the quick cooking time.
 While this dish cooks quickly, it’s important to take the chicken out of the fridge a good 15 to 20 minutes BEFORE cooking to allow it to warm up a little.

-This recipe also assumes medium sized chicken breasts, if you have larger, or smaller pieces of meat then adjust the cooking time accordingly.
+This recipe assumes medium sized chicken breasts, that means approximately 200g (7 oz.) each.
+If you have larger, or smaller pieces of meat, adjust the cooking time accordingly.
 If you are unsure at all, cut into one of the pieces to ensure the chicken is cooked all the way through.